kbjornen/hello-world/README.md

 # hello-world
 A place to start
 Trying to get all the bits and pieces of Github straight before I try to use it for something useful.
+I am a Github newbie.
+Learning so I can apply it.